 Mistake 2: Using Consumer-Grade Timekeeping

-A 50-person contractor billing $4 million in annual direct labor with a weekly timesheet system faces a worst-case scenario: every direct labor charge becomes a questioned cost.
-That is $4 million in potential audit liability, plus the indirect costs allocated on top of that labor base.
+Take a contractor billing $4 million in annual direct labor on a weekly timesheet system.
+The worst case is not a sampling adjustment.
+It is every direct labor charge becoming a questioned cost, plus the indirect costs allocated on top of that same labor base.

 The fix: Implement a timekeeping system that enforces daily entry at the employee level, requires supervisor review and approval, and preserves an unalterable audit trail of all corrections.
 Test it with actual employee data for at least two pay periods before your first government contract invoice.